-Fireworks are as synonymous with the Fourth of July holiday.
-From rural towns to metropolises, you’re sure to one of these spectacular shows in an area near you.
-Thanks to their complex patterns and varied color combinations (created through a special mixture of metals and compounds), fireworks also make great photographic subjects — yet they can also be challenging.
-It’s not difficult to get a decent shot of fireworks — your camera may even have a fireworks scene mode built in — but for the most control and the best results, you’ll need the proper equipment and a willingness to fiddle with your camera’s exposure settings.
-Here’s how to get the best fireworks photos this 4th of July — or any other holiday.
+Fireworks are synonymous with the Fourth of July holiday.
+From rural towns to bustling urban metropolises, Independence Day creates endless opportunities to watch sparks fly.
+Thanks to their complex patterns and varied color combinations (created through a special mixture of metals and compounds), fireworks make great photographic subjects — yet they can also be challenging to capture in an image.

-Sometimes it’s better include some context in your photos.
+Sometimes it’s better to include some context in your photos.

 If possible, try to position yourself upwind of the action.
 That way, all the smoke from the fireworks will blow away from you, keeping an open view of the sky in front of your camera so each successive round of explosions remains clearly visible.

 Also, look for unique perspectives.
 A parking garage might have an open roof you can access to get higher, or if the show takes place over water, there might be a tour boat that can get you closer to the action.